 - Minc Transfer folder.
 I got this starter kit, and it came with everything I needed to start foiling.

 - Laser printer.
 You don’t have to buy a laser printer.
-But you do NEED to get your Christmas art printed using one.
+But you do NEED to get your Christmas art printed using a laser printer.
 You can get your print done anywhere that makes prints and copies.
-Just make sure they print your art with a laser printer.
+Just make sure they print your artwork with a laser printer.
 I bought this laser printer.
 The printer was on sale when I bought it.
 And at that time, getting that laser printer was cheaper than to buy ink for my inkjet printer.

 - O Holy Night Christmas Print.
 You can have access to it from my resource library.
 If you don’t have access to my resource library yet, fill out the form at the bottom of this blog post to get in.